 On pages 85 and 86 of an official police report regarding the Oct.
-1 massacre, Las Vegas Metropolitan Police Department officer Andre Bates, working with the Department of Homeland Security, wrote on Oct.
-6 that investigators became aware of Paddock’s bank account being shut down on the basis of suspicion of terrorism.
+1 massacre in Las Vegas, Metropolitan Police Department officer Andre Bates, working with the Department of Homeland Security, wrote on Oct.
+6 that investigators became aware of shooter Stephen Paddock’s bank account being shut down on the basis of suspicion of terrorism.

 With “all of the high money withdrawals, they felt it was terrorist related,” the report states regarding the bank’s decision to close the account.
 It is unclear when the account was shut down, but it occurred sometime before the attack.

 The information comes from an individual whose name has been redacted from the report.

 Beginning on page 85, officer Bates appears to refer to Stephen Paddock’s ex-wife, Peggy Paddock, as his redacted source, saying of her “she was married to Stephen for 6 years but divorced approximately 25 years ago.”
 Bates reports this source remained friends with Paddock and even continued to travel with him after the divorce.
 In the same report, officer Bates mentioned that Stephen Paddock owned a plane and would fly it to various locations.